jolu2111/Master_thesis/LaTeX/PLAN.md

 4. Finally use this distribution for a probabilistic design rather than Eurocode. -->

 ## Short term plan
-0. Implement adaptive sampling to failure points (MPP)

-1. Read on UQ_something - uncertainty quantification?

-2. Implement normilzation of the input to see if that helps.
-Look at chat gpt answer of 10.03.
+1. Implement normalization of the input to see if that helps.
+Look at chat GPT answer of 10.03.

-3. Fix the paramtererized PINN so it is only one class- as in the github code
+2. Fix the parameterized PINN so it is only one class - as in the GitHub code.

+3. FORM - implementation of the code.
+  - SORM if time.

+4. Find and use the CoV - coefficient of variation.

+5. Have a look at the metamodel-based sampling again and see if I can implement some of it.

+6. Review what Ivan has uploaded to Teams.

+7. Read adaptive IS from Ivan.

+8. Go through the code and minimize the amount of hyperparameters that must be chosen.

+9. Find some improvement in the way the new points are chosen (e.g., clustering).

+10. Find some improvement in the way the new points are used (e.g., partial substitution).

+11. Read on UQ (uncertainty quantification) to deepen understanding.

 <!-- ### Concrete Plans